Jump to Recipe Print Recipe

 Step 3: Place the meatloaf mixture into a greased loaf pan or muffin pan.
 I used a spray of avocado oil to prevent sticking.
 If your loaf pan is non-stick, you will not need to do this.

-Step 4: Spread a thick layer of ketchup over the top, it’ll caramelize beautifully as it bakes and helps keep the meat juicy.
+Step 4: Spread a thick layer of ketchup over the top; it’ll caramelize beautifully as it bakes and helps keep the meat juicy.
 Let the meatloaf mixture sit for 10-15 minutes before baking.
-It allows the breadcrumbs to fully absorb moisture, which improves structure and prevents crumbling.
+It allows the breadcrumbs to fully absorb moisture, which improves their structure and prevents them from crumbling.

 A baked meatloaf in a loaf pan.

-Step 5: Bake the meatloaf in a loaf pan for 30-40 minutes until it is done.
+Step 5: Bake the meatloaf in a loaf pan for 30-40 minutes, or until it is fully cooked.
 The actual time will depend on the size of your loaf pan and the depth of the meatloaf.

 👀 Sandi Says: Let the meatloaf rest for 5–10 minutes before slicing.
 This helps it hold together better and makes cleaner slices.